Machine policies

 By selecting Unavailable machines will not cause health checks to fail, any deployment targets that Octopus cannot contact during a health check will be skipped and the health check marked as successful.
 If the target is contactable but encounters an error or warning, the usual health check behavior will proceed (i.e., a warning will be reported or the health check will fail with an error).

-Configure how Calamari and Tentacle are updated
+Configure how Calamari, Tentacle and Kubernetes agents are updated

 By default, Calamari will be installed or updated when a machine is involved in a deployment.
 The other two options will update Calamari: